ihmeuw/vivarium_cluster_tools/docs/source/yaml_basics.rst

 data structure from python, and there is no notion of ordering.
 Mappings can be specified in block format or inline, however we recommend block format so that is what we will show an example of here.
 In block format, mappings are separated onto new lines, and indentation forms a parent-child relationship.
-For example, below is a snippet from a configuration that specifies some configuration parameters for a simulation population.
-Each colon begins a mapping.
+For example, below is a snippet from a configuration that specifies configuration parameters for a simulation population as mappings.
+Each colon below begins a mapping.

 .. code-block:: yaml